jonnew/cyclops/MANUAL.md

 # Performance Specifications

+## Dynamic Characteristics
-The following oscilloscope traces give indicates of the circuit's precision and speed (Rev. 3.5c) .
+The following oscilloscope traces give indicates of the circuit's precision and speed.
+These traces are taken from Rev. 3.5c.
+Rev 3.6 provides considerable improvements but I have not had time to update.
 Note that time series traces are **not** averaged - these traces display per-pulse temporal characteristics.
 Optical characteristics and optical feedback signal for the Cyclops driver were provided by a Thorlabs PDA36 amplified photodiode set to 0 dB of transimpedance gain.
 Measurements were performed a single Osram golden dragon LED.

 ![Trigger (yellow), current (pink), and light power (blue) traces during pulsed operation in current feedback mode.
 Input waveform is a 1 kHz 0